 The Wheeling Fire Department was founded in 1896, 2 years after the formal incorporation of the Village of Wheeling.
-At the time, most of the buildings and sidewalks in the community were constructed of wood.
+At that time, most of the buildings and sidewalks in the community were constructed of completely of wood.
 Lighting was provided by kerosene lamps and heating was provided by wood or coal burning stoves.
 This combination created unusually high incident of fires occurring.

 The first fire prevention code of the community was created by ordinance shortly after the creation of the Fire Department.
 Its intent was to establish required method of storing bulk kerosene, as well as the proper method of disposing of coal ash.
 Enforcement was handled by the elected officials of the community.

-In 1960, the Village began paying each member of the Fire Department one dollar for each call they made and personnel became known as "Paid-on-Call".
+- In 1960, the Village began paying each member of the Fire Department one dollar for each emergency call they made and personnel became known as "Paid-on-Call".

-In 1969, Bernhardt Koeppen became the first full-time Fire Chief employed by the Village and soon additional full-time personnel were added to meet the growing demands for emergency services.
+- In 1969, Bernhardt Koeppen became the first full-time Fire Chief employed by the Village and soon additional full-time personnel were added to meet the growing demands for emergency services.
 Chief Koeppen would retire from the Fire Department in 1989.

 - In 1972, the Fire Department, in conjunction with 5 other area fire departments, joined with Northwest Community Hospital in Arlington Heights, Illinois to create the nation's first recognized "Paramedic" program.

 - In 1994, the Fire Department, in conjunction with the Buffalo Grove Fire Department and the Long Grove Fire Protection District, jointly constructed the Combined Area Fire Training (CAFT) Facility.
 Since its construction, the Lincolnshire-Riverwoods Fire Protection District and the Deerfield-Bannockburn Fire Protection District have also joined.
 Unified fire training exercises are conducted on-site monthly.